 - To develop a personalized program of combined clinical and research training that addresses each trainee’s requirements

 - To link trainees with postgraduate research mentors during residency to ease the transition from clinical to laboratory research training.
-The program’s affiliation with the Division of Biology and Biomedical Sciences at Washington University provides depth and breadth of potential research interests
+The program’s affiliation with the Division of Biology and Biomedical Sciences at Washington University can accommodate a broad depth and breadth of potential research interests

-- To facilitate career progression from trainee to independent investigator
+- To provide an outstanding training experience that facilitates career progression from trainee to independent investigator